litmuschaos/v1-litmus-docs/docs/rancher-litmus.md

 - This guide describes the steps to inject container-kill chaos on an nginx application already deployed in the nginx namespace.
-It is a mandatory requirement to ensure that the chaos custom resources (chaosexperiment and chaosengine) and the experiment specific serviceaccount are created in the same namespace (typically, the same as the namespace of the application under test (AUT), in this case nginx).
+It is a mandatory requirement to ensure that the chaos custom resources (chaosexperiment and chaosengine) and the experiment specific serviceaccount are created in the same namespace (typically, the same as the namespace of the Application Under Test (AUT), in this case nginx).
 This is done to ensure that the developers/users of the experiment isolate the chaos to their respective work-namespaces in shared environments.

 - In all subsequent steps, please follow these instructions by replacing the nginx namespace and labels with that of your